NazranKhondokar/rbtsb/readme.md

   "password": "string"
 }
 ```
 Will get JWT token at Response Header.
+Then authorize with 'Bearer Token'

 ## Check Courier Price: `courier-price/check`